cerebral-legacy/cerebral-website/app/markdown/doc_controller.md

 ## Controller

 Cerebral is primarily a controller.
 The part of your application that controls requests for state change.
-To handle a specific request for state change you register a **signal** definition to the controller.
-Signals controls the execution of **actions**.
+To handle a specific request for state change you register a **signal**.
+You do this by naming it and pointing to the **chain** to execute.
+Signals controls the execution of **chains** and **actions**.
 To actually hold on to the state that will change through the lifecycle of your application you pass a model to the controller when instantiating.
-This allows Cerebral to get full control of any changes of state and notify the view layer when something has changed.
+This allows Cerebral to get full control of any changes of state and notify the view layer when it should update.

 Typically you will create a *controller.js* file in your project: